-When you see red frass balls, the caterpillars have finished eating.
-They will soon attach themselves to the paper under the lid, hang upside down in a “J” form and transform into a pupa without your help.
-When this happens do not disturb the caterpillar or pupa for at least 48 hours until they have dried and hardened.
-The pupa is dry when it’s a brown/tan colour with little gold flecks.
+* When you see red frass balls, the caterpillars have finished eating.
+They will soon attach themselves to the paper under the lid, hang upside down in a “J” form and transform into a pupa (without your help) Do not disturb the caterpillar or pupa for at least 48 hours until they have dried and hardened.
+The pupa is dry when it’s a light brown colour with little gold flecks.

 * Start with a clean flight cage.
-Line the bottom of the cage with paper towels to catch drips.
+Line the bottom of the flight cage with paper towels.

-If a pupa does not attach itself properly to the paper or falls off just rest it on the bottom of your flight cage (on top of the paper towel) and the butterfly should emerge as usual about eight days later.
+* If a pupa does not attach itself properly to the paper or falls off just rest it on the bottom of your flight cage, on top of the paper towel and the butterfly should emerge as usual

-Sliced oranges will do or a little orange Gatorade (yes, the drink!) soak a cotton ball and place on a plastic deli lid at the bottom of the flight cage.
+* Sliced oranges will do as nectar or a little orange Gatorade (yes, the sports drink!)
+Soak a few cotton balls and place them on a plastic deli lid at the bottom of the flight cage.
 This will attract them if they are thirsty and ready to nectar and provide the sweetness they require.
-You may see their little proboscis tube for feeding come out.
+You may see their little proboscis tube unroll for feeding.

-You may witness mating within two or three days of emergence.
+* You may witness mating within three to five days of emergence.
 If you see two butterflies attached, they are mating.
 Please do not disturb!

-Releases can be planned in time for egg-laying which usually occurs from 5 to 7 days after emergence.
+* Releases should be planned in time for egg-laying which usually occurs from 5 to 7 days after emergence.
 Please be sure to release on a warm day (24C is best), never in the pouring rain, and well before six pm.
 Cooler days are fine but frost overnight is not.

 They are beautiful and hardy butterflies.
 Enjoy your Painted Ladies and Gentlemen.